 Not all road trips have the benefit of warm weather and dry tarmac.
 If your trip takes place during winter, or there’s adverse weather ahead, consider carrying these items.
 We have a handy guide that tells you everything you need to know about winter driving.

 - Ice scraper and/or de-icer

 - Powerful torch or standing lamp – it gets dark early during winter

 - Food and a warm drink in a vacuum flask

 Dogs on road trips

-Sometimes, you’ll want to take your pet dog with you.
-You’re not alone, with two-thirds of Brits intending to take their dogs with them on holiday.* So, they’ll need their own list of items to keep them comfortable:
+Sometimes, you’ll want to take your pet dog with you, so, they’ll need their own list of items to keep them comfortable:

 - Ball or toy